hoekma/redpop/src/demo/README.md

 This folder conatins the programs that run the package.json demo scripts and can be used for smoke testing the app.
-They are also good exmaple files for someone starting a new subclass of Subscriber or integrating the Publisher into an application.
+They are also good exmaple files for someone starting a new subclass of Consumer or integrating the Publisher into an application.

 Files: